 Create a plan

-Think about your ideal situation - where you know you wouldn’t feel like an impostor.
+Think about your ideal situation - where you know you wouldn’t feel like an imposter.
 Identify what you genuinely need to learn and develop and then get the help you need.
 This help could be a mentor, talking to your manager if you trust them and feel it is appropriate, or working towards a new qualification.
 Also identify your own transferable skills and create a time-lined plan that has small steps for how to get from where you are today to where you want to be - and then celebrate your wins along the way.